 Q: What was your career path?
 How long have you been doing this?

-A: I have been playing and producing music for about 20 years.
-I hope to do this all my life.
+A: I have been playing and producing music for about 20 years now, and I will keep doing it all my life.

 Q: How would you describe your style?